YashdalfTheGray/dotfiles/container/dockerhub.readme.md

 ### Cool.
 How do I run it?

-You can just run it by pulling `docker run --rm -it --name <container_name> yashdalfthegray/devenv`.
+You can just run it by pulling `docker run --rm -it --name <container_name> yashdalfthegray/devenv:latest`.

+The image is also available on [public ECR](https://gallery.ecr.aws/yashdalfthegray/devenv) and can be pulled using `docker run --rm -it --name <container_name> public.ecr.aws/yashdalfthegray/devenv:latest`

 Alternatively, you can pull down the repository linked below and run `docker build -t <image_name> .` which will build an image out of the files.
 You'll need acces to the internet to build the image.
 Then running a `docker run --rm -it --name <container_name> <image_name>:latest` will run the container.